amangupta1992/smart-scheduler-android/README.md

     }
 ```

 * A `Non*Periodic` Job will be removed automatically once it has been scheduled successfully.
-For `Periodic` Jobs, call `SmartScheduler.removeJob(jobID)` method to remove job.
+For `Periodic` Jobs, call `SmartScheduler.removeJob(jobID)` method to remove the job.

 ```
 	SmartScheduler jobScheduler = SmartScheduler.getInstance(getApplicationContext());